bitfocus/companion-module-etc-eos/companion/HELP.md

 software does not consistently send updates on the values.

 All of these variables are availabe in a string (integer) and a floating point format.
-Just append _stringvalue or _floatvalue to the end of the base name in the table below
+Just append _stringval or _floatval to the end of the base name in the table below

 | Variable base name           | Description
 | ---------------------------- | ----------------------------- |